cce-bigdataintro-1160/CEBD-1160-spring-2019/7-viz-homework.md

 * As always, please include instructions for how to run your code in your readme.

 # Basic
-1. Basic: regenerate a ton of figures (> 50) showing data in *2D or 3D* with at least *3+* features at a time, leveraging things like:
+1. Basic: regenerate a ton of figures (> 50) showing data with at least *3+* features at a time, leveraging things like:
 * multiple plots on the same figure
 * multiple plots on the same axes
 * colours, markers, sizes, shapes, hue, etc...
+* 3D visualizations
 * use any library you want!

  You can determine how you choose these columns based on conceptual understanding of your dataset, or generating all possible combinations!
-Push your script and figures to Github, and please make sure the figures have titles, axis labels, and legends if applicable
+Push your script and make sure the figures have titles, axis labels, and legends if applicable.
+(Pushing the images is optional, I recommend pushing the most interesting ones at least)

 # Advanced
 1. from all your figures, tell me the *greatest* one for interpreting your data, and justify why by explicitly comparing it to some other figures!
 Write which figure, why and your comparison on your README.MD file.